Cindric romps in NASCAR Xfinity Series victory at Dover

 DOVER, Del.
+(AP) — Austin Cindric professed his love for Dover and soon refused to let his Miles the Monster trophy out of his grip.
+With so many close calls on the concrete, Cindric was sure to savor this checkered flag — and keep his trophy within reach.

+“It’s still in my lap like a child or a dog,” Cindric said.
+“This is one I wanted for a very long time.”

-(AP) — Austin Cindric saved his car from a serious spin early in the race and dominated late Saturday at Dover International Speedway and won his third Xfinity Series race of the season.
+Cindric saved his car from a serious spin early in the race and dominated late Saturday at Dover International Speedway and won his third Xfinity Series race of the season.

-The 22-year-old Cindric showed flashes throughout his career on the one-mile concrete track that he could take the checkered flag.
-Cindric was second and third in two Xfinity races last season and had never finished worse than ninth in six previous Dover starts.
+The reigning Xfinity champion, Cindric showed flashes throughout his career on the one-mile concrete track that he could roll into victory lane.
+Cindric was second and third in two Xfinity races last season on the Monster Mile and had never finished worse than ninth in six previous Dover starts.

-“God, I love this track,” he said on his radio after crossing the finish line.
+“My mentality cannot change from last year,” he said.
+“It’s all about going to Phoenix.
+We’re obviously doing a lot of great things, but we can’t slow down.
+Everyone else is getting better, as well.”

 He connected with Ty Gibbs near the end of the first stage and the No. 22 Ford swiveled a bit until Cindric straightened it and kept it on pace for the win.

-Cindric led the final 51 laps.
+“I definitely did not remain calm for the two laps after that,” Cindric said.

-Cindric stood in the window and pumped his fists toward thousands of fans who turned out at Dover a year after they were banned from attending because of the coronavirus pandemic.
+The 22-year-old Cindric stood in the window and pumped his fists toward thousands of fans who turned out at Dover a year after they were banned from attending because of the coronavirus pandemic.
 Dover said Sunday’s Cup race was sold out, with capacity capped at 20,000 ticketed fans.

-The reigning Xfinity champion, Cindric opened this season with a win at Daytona and again won four races later at Phoenix.
+Cindric opened this season with a win at Daytona and again won four races later at Phoenix.
 He finished 30th last week at Darlington but still came into Saturday with a 39-point lead over Daniel Hemric in the points standings.

-He won his 11th career Xfinity race; he had six last season.
+He won his 11th career Xfinity race; he had six wins last season.

 Josh Berry, who makes his Cup debut Sunday, was second and Justin Allgaier was third.
 Berry, a former bank teller, won the $100,000 Dash 4 Cash bonus awarded to Xfinity drivers.